inca-viewer/inca/README.md

 # Features:

 Frame accurate video thumbnails<br>
+6 x 6 vieo thumbsheets
+YouTube Style video frame timelines
 Find, organize, edit and view media files in browser tabs<br>
-Thumb sheets, snips, favorites, history, slideshows<br>
+10 second snips/gifs, favorites, history, slideshows<br>
-Background music playlists from web tab<br>
+Background music playlists from browser tab<br>
-Smooth sound source flipping between music and videos<br>
+Smooth sound source switching between music and videos<br>
-Speed, pitch, width, magnify gesture controls<br>
+Speed, pitch, width, magnify volume gesture controls<br>
-Add silence or reset volume between music tracks.
-Sleep timer<br><br>
+Add silence & reset volume between music tracks.<br>

-Middle click for 6 x 6 video thumbsheet<br>
-Mouse gestures for magnify, width, speed or pitch<br>
-Long click background to toggle thumbnail or list view<br>
-Sleep timer gradually lowers the volume if mouse quiet<br><br>
+Sleep timer gradually lowers volume if mouse quiet<br><br>

-To see if you already have a video you find on another site,<br>
+To see if you already have a video seen on another site,<br>
 Select part of the title text then 'long click' on it<br>
 First use of folder needs time to index videos, but then everything is very fast.<br>
 (Thumbnails index at about 250 videos per hour into the cache once only)<br><br>